Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 #### Immutable infrastructure

-Simply put, immutable infrastructure is something that can not be changed once deployed.
+Simply put, immutable infrastructure is something that cannot be changed once deployed.
 It enables administrators to automatically provision resources using code.
 When servers are to be updated or modified, they are automatically replaced by newer ones.

 Configuration drift is a big challenge in mutable infrastructure.
 Scaling and debugging issues while replicating the production environment adds up to this challenge.
 Immutable infrastructure uses a validated and version-controlled image to provision new servers for every deployment.
 So, previous state of the server is not a concern.
 You can test servers before deploying them.
 It eliminates configuration drifts, allows horizontal scaling while offering simple rollback and recovery with consistent staging environments.